CommunityToolkit/WindowsCommunityToolkit/docs/controls/InAppNotification.md

 ## Default Template

-The default template is based on Microsoft Edge in-app notification template.
-You can override it for your own needs.

 [InAppNotification XAML File](../..//Microsoft.Toolkit.Uwp.UI.Controls/InAppNotification/InAppNotification.xaml) is the XAML template used in the toolkit for the default styling.

 ## Requirements (Windows 10 Device Family)